syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ## SelectionChanged Event

-The [`SelectionChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.SelectionChangedEventHandler.html) event is used to notify when an item is selected from the suggestion list or dynamically setting the SelectedIndex property of SfComboBox, the event is triggered.
-For more information regarding this refer [`this`](https://help.syncfusion.com/xamarin/combobox/retrieving-selected-values) link.
+The [`SelectionChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.SelectionChangedEventHandler.html) event is used to notify when an item is selected from the suggestion list or when dynamically setting the SelectedIndex property of SfComboBox, the event is triggered.
+For more information, refer to [`this`](https://help.syncfusion.com/xamarin/combobox/retrieving-selected-values) link.
 The SelectionChanged event returns the following argument.

 <table>
 <tr>